Netanya: History

-Before the 20th century, parts of Netanya belonged to the Forest of Sharon, a hallmark of the region’s historical landscape.
-It was an open woodland dominated by Mount Tabor Oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra’ananna in the south.
-The local Arab inhabitants traditionally used the area for pasture, firewood and intermittent cultivation.
+Before the 20th century, parts of Netanya belonged to the Forest of Sharon, a hallmark of the region's historical landscape.
+It was an open woodland dominated by Mount Tabor Oak (Quercus ithaburensis), which extended from Kfar Yona in the north to Ra'anana in the south.
+Arabs who lived in the area used it for pasture, firewood and intermittent cultivation.
 The intensification of settlement and agriculture in the coastal plain during the 19th century led to deforestation and subsequent environmental degradation known from Hebrew sources.

 Netanya was established near the ancient site of Poleg by the Bnei Binyamin association in Zikhron Ya'akov.
 It was named in honor of Nathan (Hebrew: Natan) Straus (1848–1931), co-owner of Macy's department store, New York City Parks Commissioner, and president of the New York City Board of Health, who gifted two-thirds of his personal fortune to projects benefiting Jews and Arabs in Mandatory Palestine.
 "Netanya...was named for Straus in the hope he would donate money to them.
 When he told them he had no more money to give they were disappointed, but decided to keep the city's name anyway."

 The funds for the project of building Netanya were raised by Itamar Ben-Avi and Oved Ben-Ami, who embarked on a fundraising trip to the United States to raise the money.
 In 1928 members of Bnei Binyamin and Hanotea, an organisation set up after Straus was informed of the establishment of the settlement, purchased 350 acre of Umm Khaled lands.
 On December 14, 1928, a team led by Moshe Shaked began digging for water at the site.
 After water was discovered in February 1929, the first five settlers moved onto the land.
 In the weeks that followed, more settlers began arriving.
 Development was set back due to the 1929 Palestine riots and massacre of Jews.
 By September, however, development was back on track with the cornerstones for the first 10 houses being laid on Sukkot.

 The first kindergarten opened in 1930 and the first school in 1931.
 In the 1931 census of Palestine, Netanya was recorded as having 253 residents.
 In 1933, the British architect Clifford Holliday drew up a plan for Netanya as a tourist resort.
 Holliday also designed urban projects in Jaffa, Tiberias, Lydda and Ramla.
 The first urban plan divided the city into three sections with a tourism district along the coastline, housing, farms and commerce in the center, and agriculture and industry to the east.
 That year also saw the completion of the Tel Aviv Hotel, the first hotel in Netanya, as well as the establishment of two new neighborhoods, Ben Zion and Geva.